Skip to main content

 As is often the way with development, you spend time on something, refining it and improving it, and then the result is just the same as the quick-and-dirty get-something-working code.

-I've got a 'send MIDI message' routine, which sends the three bytes of a message, with a proper check for the transmit register being empty/ready.
+We've got a 'send MIDI message' routine, which sends the three bytes of a message, with a proper check for the transmit register being empty/ready.

 I'd like to make this same framework available in C, which I favour these days, but one of the reasons for getting this working in assembly first is that I checked out how to configure interrupts when using z88dk and that looked scary.
 OK, maybe not too scary but that's an additional challenge that I hadn't bargained on.